ShijieTang/ShijieTang.github.io/_posts/2026-06-23-ai-peer-review.md

 For our project, the next stage is therefore not just "make the AI smarter."
 It is to build the dataset, evaluate the system, reduce bias, and add security according to the real use case.

-That is the direction I want [paper_reviewer](https://github.com/ShijieTang/paper_reviewer) to move toward: a useful research assistant first, and a more reliable peer-review simulation system over time.
+That is the direction I want [paper_reviewer](https://github.com/ShijieTang/paper_reviewer) to move toward: a useful research assistant first, and a more reliable peer-review simulation system over time [[4]](#ref-4).

+## References

+1. <span id="ref-1"></span>"Can We Trust AI Referees?
+On the Security and Reliability of AI Peer Review." *arXiv*, 2026. [https://arxiv.org/html/2604.23593v1](https://arxiv.org/html/2604.23593v1)

+2. <span id="ref-2"></span>Zhicheng Lin.
+"Hidden Prompts in Manuscripts Exploit AI-Assisted Peer Review." *arXiv*, 2025. [https://arxiv.org/abs/2507.06185](https://arxiv.org/abs/2507.06185)

+3. <span id="ref-3"></span>Changjia Zhu, Junjie Xiong, Renkai Ma, Zhicong Lu, Yao Liu, and Lingyao Li.
+"When Your Reviewer is an LLM: Biases, Divergence, and Prompt Injection Risks in Peer Review." *arXiv*, 2025. [https://arxiv.org/abs/2509.09912](https://arxiv.org/abs/2509.09912)

+4. <span id="ref-4"></span>Shijie Tang and Thu Vu. "paper_reviewer."
+GitHub repository, 2026. [https://github.com/ShijieTang/paper_reviewer](https://github.com/ShijieTang/paper_reviewer)